 also acknowledges that children, young people and adults can be the victims of physical, sexual and

 emotional abuse, and neglect.
-Wirral Fencing Club has therefore adopted the procedures & policies
+Wirral Fencing Club has therefore adopted the procedures and policies

 set out by the British Fencing Association – for more details click here